AlexVipond/magic/README.md

 const count2 = useMagical(0)

 // Extend the same extendable ear into multiple instances
 // of Magic.
-Pass a spell to case when any individual magical
+Pass a spell to cast when any individual magical
 // state changes, then pass an arbitrary number of Magic
 // instances to extend the ear into.
 //